thenumbernine/lua-glapp/README.md

 - [vec-ffi-lua](https://github.com/thenumbernine/vec-ffi-lua)
 - [lua-gl](https://github.com/thenumbernine/lua-gl)
 - [lua-sdl](https://github.com/thenumbernine/lua-sdl)
-- `glapp.orbit` can detect if the glapp object is a subclass of [lua-imguiapp](https://github.com/thenumbernine/lua-imguiapp) if available.
+- `glapp.orbit` can detect if the glapp object is a subclass of [lua-imgui](https://github.com/thenumbernine/lua-imgui)'s ImGuiApp subclass if available.

 Notice that this project is the reason why I left the OpenGL parsed header code readable in my lua-ffi-bindings project.
 In the event that you're using Windows (you poor, poor soul) it will sift through the GL header code and pick out the proper GL functions and load them using `wglGetProcAddress`.